-While browsing the first new batch of 2018 photos taken by the Mars Hand Lens Imager of the Curiosity rover (MAHLI), researcher Barry DiGregorio speculated the discovery of traces of fossils on Mars by the robot Red Planet.
-DiGregorio is a researcher at the Buckingham Astrobiology Center in the UK and author of the non-fiction books “Mars: The Living Planet” and “The Microbes of Mars”.
+While browsing the first new batch of 2018 photos taken by the Mars Hand Lens Imager of the Curiosity Rover (MAHLI), researcher Barry DiGregorio speculated on the discovery of fossil traces on Mars by the Red Planet robot.
+DiGregorio is a researcher at the Buckingham Astrobiology Centre in the United Kingdom and author of the non-fiction books “Mars: The Living Planet” and “The Microbes of Mars”.

-“They look remarkably like the fossils of the Ordovician I studied and photographed here on Earth” […] “If they are not fossils, what other geological explanations will NASA find?”, To declare astrobiologist and author Barry DiGregorio.
+“They look remarkably like the fossils of the Ordovician that I studied and photographed here on Earth” […] “If they are not fossils, what other geological explanations will NASA find?”, said astrobiologist and author Barry DiGregorio.

-“This site was so interesting that we went back to where the rover was parked for this plan,” said Christopher Edwards, Curiosity team member.
-“In the workspace in front of the rover, we have very specific targets that warrant additional interrogations.”
+“This site was so interesting that we went back to where the rover was parked for this shot,” said Christopher Edwards, a member of the Curiosity team.
+“In the workspace in front of the rover, we have very particular targets that justify additional questions.”

-“If we see more… then we start saying that this is an important process happening in the Vera Rubin Ridge Martian Zone,” said Curiosity project scientist Ashwin Vasavada.
+“If we see more… then we start to say that this is an important process that is happening in the Martian area of Vera Rubin Ridge,” said scientist Ashwin Vasavada of the Curiosity project.